 After a PPA is signed and the project begins operating, your city will need someone with the skills and proper credentials to balance your energy generation and demand by buying and selling power into the wholesale market.
 This entity could be someone in your city energy office, your retail electricity provider, or a third-party energy trading firm.

 The core team will also be responsible for engaging internal and external stakeholders at different stages in the process.
 It is helpful to identify these stakeholders early in the process, so they can be quickly engaged throughout the process.
 Internally, these stakeholders may include your city’s legal or general counsel, finance or budget officer, and energy manager.
 Externally, these stakeholders can include other cities and advocacy groups.

 Your city manager or city council is a particularly important stakeholder.
 Steps along the way should be reviewed with the manager/council so they are aware of the process and engaged long before they are needed for any approvals.

-We’ve created an Off-Site PPA Pitch Deck Template that will help city staff prepare for these types of conversations.
+We’ve created an Off-Site PPA Pitch Deck Template and Pitch Deck Checklist for Local Governments that will help city staff prepare for these types of conversations.
 While the overall pitch deck is geared toward approval to issue an RFP or approval to sign a contract, certain slides or sections will be useful when engaging different groups.